lsben/PUBG_Hack_for_Emulator_in_CPP/README.md

 * There are many ways to avoid ban but I will not talk about them in this tutorial
 * Using this code as it is without any protection, may cause ban for your account and it is only on your responsibility

+## My work
+* Radar points for enemies
+* Different color for each player (in the same team) for enemy line and radar point
+* Menu controller for every single item to control its appearence
+* Different color for each item type (weapons, vehicles, throwables ... etc.)
+* Fix issues to perform speed and smooth working for the application
+* And more

 ## Working on
 * Dead player box items list
 * Car fuel ans health